RACGP/Diabetes Australia Research Grant

 One grant of up to $60,000 is available for a period of one year to fund research into diabetes management, prevention, and/or clinical care in general practice.

-To be eligible for the RACGP/ Diabetes Australia Research Grant, the principal investigator must be:
+To be eligible for the RACGP/ Diabetes Australia Research Grant, the principal investigator must be a general practitioner or general practice registrar.

 Applications will be assessed against the following criteria: